Nonuniqueness of weak solutions to the Navier-Stokes equation: Reynolds Stress

 \section{Reynolds Stress}

-The main result of this section may be summarized as: \begin{proposition} There exists a $p>1$ sufficiently close to $1$ and an $\eps_R>0$ sufficiently small, depending only on $b$ and $\beta$, such that there exists a traceless symmetric $2$ tensor $\widetilde R$ and a scalar pressure field $\widetilde p$, defined implicitly in \eqref{eq:tilde:R:1} below, satisfying
+The main result of this section may be summarized as: \begin{proposition} There exists a $p>1$ sufficiently close to $1$ and an $\eps_R>0$ sufficiently small, depending only on $b$ and $\beta$ (in particular, independent of $q$), such that there exists a traceless symmetric $2$ tensor $\widetilde R$ and a scalar pressure field $\widetilde p$, defined implicitly in \eqref{eq:tilde:R:1} below, satisfying

 and the bound

 where the constant depends on the choice of $p$ and $\eps_R$. \end{proposition}